 Research that is inappropriate for the Council to fund but needs to be synthesized to update and inform the conceptual foundation and strategies used in the Council’s program

-Fish and Wildlife Program Project Selection Process
+Fish and Wildlife Program Project Review Process

 The research plan identifies general research themes rather than specific issues in order to provide guidance that will be durable.
-These themes will be revisited during the next three funding cycles of the program.
-Thus, the life of the research plan will be nine years, with sequential three-year research, monitoring, and evaluation implementation plans to be developed by a work group comprising staff from the Council, Bonneville, and CBFWA.
-The work group would develop a draft implementation plan by following the guidance of the research plan and by drawing from the pool of project proposals approved for funding by the Independent Scientific Review Panel (ISRP).
-Consequently, peer review of a draft implementation plan would not be a prerequisite for Council approval but could be sought if the plan identified gaps that required request for proposals.
-The work group will meet initially to draft an implementation plan in support of the program for fiscal years 2007-2009.
-The implementation plan will facilitate implementation of the research plan by:
+These themes will be revisited to coincide with each program amendment process.
+Thus, the research plan will be updated every five years.
+The research plan will inform work undertaken by existing and new projects by:

-Identifying priority uncertainties within the research plan for implementation in the pending funding cycle
+Identifying priority uncertainties for implementation

-Identifying projects that address these uncertainties
+Identifying within the research uncertainties database [insert weblink] projects that address these uncertainties

 Being responsive to advancements in science and technology